ToolJet/ToolJet/docs/docs/widgets/table.md

 ---
 # Table

 Tables can be used for both displaying and editing data.
-You can use the table widget to display data from a database or API.
-You can also use the table widget to edit data and save it back to the database or API.
+You can use the table component to display data from a database or API.
+You can also use the table component to edit data and save it back to the database or API.

 ## Table UI